Charlie and the Chocolate Factory (franchise): Charlie and the Chocolate Factory (2005)

-Charlie and the Chocolate Factory is a 2005 film adaptation of the 1964 book of the same name by Roald Dahl.
+Charlie and the Chocolate Factory is a 2005 film adaptation of the 1964 novel of the same name by Roald Dahl.
 The film was directed by Tim Burton.
 The film stars Freddie Highmore as Charlie Bucket and Johnny Depp as Willy Wonka.
 The storyline concerns Charlie, who takes a tour he has won, led by Wonka, through the most magnificent chocolate factory in the world.
-Development for another adaptation of Charlie and the Chocolate Factory, filmed previously as Willy Wonka & the Chocolate Factory, began in 1991, 20 years after the first film version, which resulted in Warner Bros. providing the Dahl Estate with total artistic control.
+Development for another adaptation of Charlie and the Chocolate Factory, filmed previously as Willy Wonka & the Chocolate Factory, began in 1991, 20 years after the first film version, which resulted in Warner Bros.
+Pictures providing the Dahl Estate with total artistic control.
 Prior to Burton's involvement, directors such as Gary Ross, Rob Minkoff, Martin Scorsese and Tom Shadyac had been involved, while Warner Bros. either considered or discussed the role of Willy Wonka with Nicolas Cage, Jim Carrey, Michael Keaton, Brad Pitt, Will Smith and Adam Sandler.
 Burton immediately brought regular collaborators Johnny Depp and Danny Elfman aboard.
 Charlie and the Chocolate Factory represents the first time since The Nightmare Before Christmas that Elfman contributed to the film score using written songs and his vocals.
 Filming took place from June to December 2004 at Pinewood Studios in the United Kingdom, where Burton avoided using digital effects as much as possible.
-Charlie and the Chocolate Factory was released to critical praise and was a box office success, grossing approximately $475 million worldwide.
+Charlie and the Chocolate Factory was released to critical praise and was a box office success, grossing approximately US$475 million worldwide.

 Tom and Jerry: Willy Wonka and the Chocolate Factory (2017)

 Tom and Jerry: Willy Wonka and the Chocolate Factory is a 2017 American animated direct-to-video musical comedy film starring the cat-and-mouse duo Tom and Jerry.
 Produced by Warner Bros.
 Animation and Turner Entertainment Co., it is the first Tom and Jerry direct-to-video film to be distributed by Warner Bros.
 Home Entertainment internationally and is also the final Tom and Jerry direct-to-video film to be involved with Warner Bros.
 Animation's founder Hal Geer, who died on January 26, 2017.
-The film is an animated adaptation of the 1971 film Willy Wonka & the Chocolate Factory (which in turn is based on the 1964 book Charlie and the Chocolate Factory by Roald Dahl) with the addition of Tom and Jerry as characters and seen through their point of view.
+The film is an animated remake of the 1971 film Willy Wonka & the Chocolate Factory (which in turn is based on the 1964 book Charlie and the Chocolate Factory by Dahl) with the addition of Tom and Jerry as characters and seen through their point of view.

-The film was released via digital media on June 27, 2017, and released on home media on July 11, 2017.
-It was panned by critics, who found Tom and Jerry's inclusion in the story to be forced and unnecessary.
+The film was released via digital media on 27 June 2017, and released on home media on 11 July 2017.
+It was panned by critics, who found the inclusion of Tom and Jerry in the story to be forced and unnecessary.